mbutov/sugar-cubes/readme.md

 ### sugar-cubes-library

 This is a bundle for all other sub-modules.
-If you don't have problems with space just add this dependency into your projects:
+If you don't have problems with disk space, just add this dependency into your projects:

     compile 'org.sugarcubes:sugar-cubes-library:0.1.0-SNAPSHOT'